About the Government Documents Collection

 Since January 2011 the Library has added government publications primarily in digital format, while retaining older print documents for historical research.
 Digital (and print) documents can be identified and located through Compass, research guides (especially U.S. Government, International Relations, and Maine History), and MaineCat.
 HathiTrust, Internet Archive, and Google Books provide full-text of many historical and current government publications.
 (None of these databases is comprehensive, and dates vary.)
 The Library maintains guest computers (not requiring a Bowdoin login) on the first floor of the Hawthorne-Longfellow Library for public access to all Bowdoin material, including government documents.

-Members of the public and of the Bowdoin community are encouraged to consult the Data Services Librarian with any questions about the Government Documents Collection.
+Members of the public and of the Bowdoin community are encouraged to consult the Associate Librarian for Collections with any questions about the Government Documents Collection.
 Government Document questions are also answered by our research librarians.